jsincorporated/tp/docs/UserGuide.md

 ### i.
 Set a person's preferred social media : `prefer`

+Confused with all the social medias a person have?
+Want to know which social media they prefer?
+The `prefer` command is here for you!
 You can set a specified person's preferred social media in **uNivUSal** as shown below.

 Format: `prefer INDEX s/SOCIAL`